-Our institute offers an English-language master's degree in (general) linguistics; the language of instruction is English.
+Our institute offers a master's degree in (general) linguistics; the language of instruction is English.
 You can start your studies in the winter semester or in the summer semester.
 The programme lasts four semesters, and leads to a Master of Arts degree (M. A.).
 With this you satisfy the prerequisites for admission to a doctoral programme.

 The master's programme focuses on the phonology, morphology and syntax of the world's languages and combines grammar theory, language typology and computational and experimental methods.
 As a student, you will get to know a variety of theoretical approaches and will be involved in the institute's research activities at an early stage (e. g. as a student assistant).
 We value individual support and support you with your own early publications and the preparation of lectures at international conferences.
 You can benefit from guest lectures and block events by respected international researchers.
 It is our concern to prepare you optimally for a doctoral degree.

 Structure of the Programme

 The master's degree in linguistics builds on the bachelor's degree in linguistics and is more research-oriented (see slides of the master's orientation by Prof. Fabian Heck).
 In particular, it conveys in-depth knowledge in the following three areas: